Updated March, 2022

 • Technical rally (or decline) - A price change led by technical market signals rather than supply and demand conditions.

-• Seller's market - A market where grain is in short supply and sellers can obtain higher prices.
+• Seller's market - A market where a crop is in short supply and sellers can obtain higher prices.

-• Buyer's market - A market where grain is in surplus supply and buyers can obtain lower prices.
+• Buyer's market - A market where a crop is in surplus supply and buyers can obtain lower prices.

-Marketing plan - A plan of when and how a farmer will sell grain.
+Marketing plan - A plan of when and how a farmer will sell a crop.

-Marketing price objective - The price a producer sets as an acceptable price for selling or buying grain.
+Marketing price objective - The price a producer sets as an acceptable price for selling or buying crops.

 Option - The right (but not the obligation) to buy or sell a particular futures contract at a specific price during the life of the option.